 Campus Security Authorities

 The Clery Act requires “Campus Security Authorities” to report campus crime statistics for inclusion in the Annual Report and to facilitate timely warnings.
 “Campus Security Authorities,” as defined by the Clery Act, include security and law enforcement officers; deans (or other senior student administrative personnel); coaches; residence hall staff; overseers and advisors to student clubs and organizations; and other campus officials who have “significant responsibility for student and campus activities,” such as, but not limited to, student housing, student discipline and campus judicial proceedings.
 Professional and pastoral counselors are exempt from the reporting requirement while working within the scope of a license or certification.

 The following are designated as Campus Security Authorities:

-All administrative employees in the Division of Student Life, including, but not limited to, Vice President for Student Life; Assistant Vice President for Student Development; Director and Associate Directors of Residential Life; Director and Assistant Director of Community Standards; Area Coordinators and Resident Assistants; Director and Assistant Directors of Student Leadership; Assistant Vice President and Directors for Student Educational Support Services; Associate Vice President and Directors, Associate Directors, Assistant Directors and all team coaches for Recreational Sports and Intercollegiate Athletics; Director of Campus Ministry; Director of the Student Health Center;
+All administrative employees in the Division of Student Life, including, but not limited to, Vice President for Student Life; Assistant Vice President for Student Development; Director and Assistant Directors of Residential Life; Director, Assistant and Associate Director of Community Standards; Residential Area Managers and Resident Hall Managers; Director, Assistant and Associate Directors of Student Leadership; Senior Director of Adult Student Life, Assistant Vice President and Directors for Student Educational Support Services; Associate Vice President and Directors, Associate Directors, Assistant Directors and all team coaches for Recreational Sports and Intercollegiate Athletics; Director of Campus Ministry; Director of the Student Health Center;

 All Deans, Associate Deans, and Assistant Deans of the Undergraduate and Graduate programs within the School of Business, the College of Arts and Sciences, and the College for Professional and Liberal Studies;